GabOsaz/trading_economics_app/README.md

 - Forecasts on various indices across the four countries displayed on a table in a card.
 - Earnings data across the four countries displayed in a table with pagination.
 - Styled to fit across mobile, tabs, laptops and desktop devices.
-- Compatible with default system theme appearance: light and darkmodes.
+- Compatible with default system theme appearances: light and darkmodes.

 ## Tech Stack

-**Client:** Nextjs/Typescript, TailwindCSS, Tanstack Query(primarily for asynchronous data catching), Axios(for fetching async data)
+**Client:** Nextjs/Typescript, TailwindCSS, Tanstack Query(primarily for asynchronous data catching), Axios(for fetching async data).

+**Note:** The flower-like icon shown on the bottom-left side of the screen is a visual representation of catched data on the system.
+This is courtesy of Tanstack Query, and is only visible in development environments.